cross-seed/cross-seed.org/docs/basics/faq-troubleshooting.md

 ### My partial matches from related searches are missing the same data, how can I only download it once?

 `cross-seed` is not aware of what matches will happen ahead of time, each is performed with zero knowledge of the previous or the following.
-As such it possible to have situations where a partial match when complete would become a perfect match for another otherwise partial match.
+As such, it is possible to have situations where a partial match when complete would become a perfect match for another otherwise partial match.
 This is usually neglibile since the missing data is small, but in cases where it is significant such as with [seasonFromEpisodes](./options.md#seasonfromepisodes), you can use the